tdpetrou/pandas_cub/README.md

 There are many ways you can write docstrings, but these follow the [numpy docstring guide][7].
 There are many other sections you may add to them as well.

+## Importing pandas_cub

+Return back to the Jupyter notebook, which should already be open.
+This notebook is at the same level as the inner `pandas_cub` directory.
+This means that we can import `pandas_cub` directly into our namespace without changing directories.
+Technically, `pandas_cub` is a Python **package**, which is a directory containing a `__init__.py` file.
+It is this initialization file that gets run when we write `import pandas_cub as pdc`.

 ## Manually Test in a Jupyter Notebook

 During development, it's good to have a place to manually experiment with your new code so you can see it in action.
 We will be using the Jupyter Notebook to quickly see how our DataFrame is changing.